 - The average age of users on Twitch is 21 years old, with 55% of users aging between 18 and 34 with the other 45% comprising 13 to 17-year-olds and people 35+.

-1. Create an account
+1. Create an Account

 Pretty much a standard procedure: you can either do it on your computer or via the app, which of course you need to download first.
-We advise you to start on your computer as if you want to broadcast you won’t be able to do it without enabling the two-factor authentication, and you can’t do so on mobile devices.
+We advise you to start on your computer, as if you want to broadcast, you won’t be able to do it without enabling the two-factor authentication, and you can’t do so on mobile devices.

 When creating the account, you will also have to decide on a username and display name, as well as uploading a profile picture and adding a mini bio, among other things.

-2- Choosing the right software
+2- Choosing the Right Software

-To begin broadcasting on Twitch, you will need to decide on what broadcasting application you want to use.
+To begin streaming on Twitch, you will need to decide on what broadcasting application you want to use.
 Twitch Studio (Twitch’s very own broadcasting app), OBS Project, and XSplit are some of the most known and are relatively easy to use, so we advise you to start with those and then go for the most complex ones.

-3- The gear
+3- The Gear

 4- Ready, set, broadcast!

-Now that you’ve got your account and all the gear connected, it is time to start broadcasting.
-But not so fast, first, you will have to decide what you want to livestream about, as Twitch is not only about video games.
-League of Legends and Fortnite are the two most-watched categories, but coming in at number 3 is the “Just Chatting” category, which has nothing to do with games.
-Another popular one is ASMR, so as you can see there is plenty to choose from, but whatever you prefer, be sure it is something you actually enjoy.
+Whatever you prefer, be sure it is something you actually enjoy.
 Gaining an audience on Twitch can be challenging, and it is most likely that you will have to stream for quite a while before having an actual following of your own.
-So be sure to be doing something you love, this way putting your time on it won’t be too hard.
+So be sure to be doing something you love—this way, putting your time into it won’t be too hard.

 If you are using a computer, then you should continue by installing and setting up the software you’ve selected.
 Depending on which you are using, you will need to set it up automatically or manually, adding your audio and video sources, as well as your visuals.
-If you want to broadcast from a console like PS4 or Xbox, you will also need to connect those to your Twitch account, and if you pick a smartphone, you will just need to download the Twitch app and go live.

 5- The music

 Depending on the theme you choose for your channel, you will want the music to go with it.
-You can browse through our royalty free music library and find the perfect soundtrack for your stream.
+You can browse through our royalty-free music library and find the perfect soundtrack for your stream.
 Be sure to check our licenses to find the right one for you!

 A few more tips: